MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-advanced.md

 # Advanced monitoring concepts

-In this article, you'll learn about how to download, and upload trace files in Monitor, events supported by Monitor, and unsupported scenarios.
+In this article, you'll learn about how to download, upload trace files in Monitor, events supported by Monitor, and unsupported scenarios.

 ## Download and upload trace files